Cycling in Italy

 I had left Rome on my way to the south.
 The road I chose to follow the coast to Palermo and Naples (Napoli).
 Naples had a very chaotic atmosphere itself, very different from more northern cities I had seen and I loved it.

 I had passed the Temple of Hera, built around 550 BCE in Paestum.
 Seen Pompei too.
-But by now I arrived in areas where lesser travelers come.
+But by now I arrived in areas where fewer travelers visit.
 The idea was to visit a friend in Cozenza, then cross the Italian "boot" to Catanzaro Lido and from there travel again along the coastline to Brindisi and leave Italy to Corfu (Greece) by boat.

 But I had to cross the mountains.
 Although it's only 135 km from Cozenza to Catanzaro and the road never goes too high it was a killing day.
 There were three climbs to 900 meter altitude but altitude is seldom a problem when cycling in Italy.
 The roads can be quite steep and it was like that here too.
 But the latter part of this journey was reasonable flat.
 It was quiet and very beautiful, a recommended area to explore in Italy.